suziexi/frameblends.github.io/README.md

 #### Monday
 - Code for generating frame vectors, and can call those vectors at annotationset(p.s.
 I only go back to Full-text annotation data a bit, because they have clear GF, PT, FE)
 - Finish a version of functional frame embedding code, and generate output for all frames data and full text annotation data
-- Meet with Dr. Hale, update with him about the project progress, and he introduce me about the following paper:
+- Meet with Dr. Hale, update with him about the project progress, and he introduces me the following paper.
+It's about word embedding in a sentence and the transformer model.
 	- [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/pdf/1908.10084.pdf)
 	- [Its Github page](https://github.com/UKPLab/sentence-transformers/)